-Redevelopment sites that are under one acre may qualify for an exemption from permitting requirements as described in section 3.2.7 of this handbook and section 373.406(6), F.S.
-These projects may qualify for this exemption if the site is not located within a HUC 12 subwatershed containing a nutrient-impaired water body or OFW and if the site is not upstream of that waterbody.
-This exemption only applies to redevelopment sites that also result in reduced impervious surface or reduced pollutant loading.
-Requests shall include supporting information that demonstrates the performance standards cannot be met (such as drainage basins, percolation rates, seasonal high water or mean high tide elevation for receiving waters, and site area limitations, etc.).
-Requests shall be submitted in writing to the applicable Agency and will be reviewed on a case-by-case basis, pursuant to section 373.406(6), F.S.
+Redevelopment sites that are under one acre may qualify for an exemption from permitting requirements as described in section 3.2.7 of this handbook if the site is not located within a HUC 12 subwatershed containing a nutrient-impaired water body or OFW and if the site is not upstream of that waterbody.
+This exemption only applies to redevelopment sites that result in reduced impervious surface or reduced pollutant loading.
+Requests to qualify for this exemption will be reviewed on a case-by-case basis.
+Requests shall include supporting information that demonstrates the performance standards cannot be met (such as drainage basins, percolation rates, seasonal high water or mean high tide elevation for receiving waters, and site area limitations, etc.) and shall be submitted in writing to the applicable Agency.
 Such activities shall not commence without a written determination from the Agency confirming qualification for the exemption.